-(1) A student of doctoral programme of study is, during his enrolment in study, assigned to a department appropriate from the point of view of the topic of his dissertation, usually the department of the student's supervisor.

-(2) In the case of doubts caused by the interdisciplinary character of the dissertation topic, the department to which the student will be assigned is determined by the Dean.
+- (1) A full-time student of doctoral programme of study is assigned to a department appropriate from the point of view of the topic of his dissertation, usually the department of the student's supervisor. - (2) In the case of doubts caused by the interdisciplinary character of the dissertation topic, the department to which the student will be assigned is determined by the Dean.